Peter C. Hains III

 Peter Conover Hains III (May 11, 1901 – July 3, 1998) was an American Army cavalry officer and major general who competed in the 1928 Olympic games in the modern pentathlon.
 Hains graduated from West Point in 1924, where he ranked 162nd out of 405 in his class.
-Hains' family had a long legacy of military service, with his great-grandfather, grandfather, and uncle all serving as high-ranking military officers.
-Hains' father Peter Hains was involved in an infamous murder scandal in New York City in 1909.
+Peter was a member of the Hains' family, which has a long legacy of military service, with his great-grandfather, grandfather, and uncle all serving as high-ranking military officers.
+Hains' father Peter Hains Jr. was involved in an infamous murder scandal in New York City in 1909.

 General Hains served as commander of the First Armored Regiment in North Africa during the war, later become an armor officer within General Courtney Hodges' First Army and commanding officer of the Combat Command B, 13th Armored Division between 1944–1945.
 He was also armored adviser for the European invasion and then was assigned to the Pacific to help plan an invasion of Japan.